dotnet/runtimelab/docs/using-nativeaot/compiling.md

 #### WASM with WASI

-Currently, many things do not work with the WASI publish, notably Exceptions, threads, and any Globalization.
-It is also likely to crash when running anything but the simplest programs.
-HelloWorld (i.e. `dotnet new console`) does work.
-Set up the project file as above.

-Create the wasm with
+Set up the project file as above and create the wasm with
 ```
 dotnet publish -r wasi-wasm -c <Configuration> /p:MSBuildEnableWorkloadResolver=false /p:UseAppHost=false --self-contained
 ```